hayes/pothos/packages/plugin-relay/README.md

 - `afterArgOptions`: Options for the `after` arg on a connection field.
 - `firstArgOptions`: Options for the `first` arg on a connection field.
 - `lastArgOptions`: Options for the `last` arg on a connection field.
+- `defaultConnectionTypeOptions`: Options for the `Connection` Object type.
+- `defaultEdgeTypeOptions`: Options for the `Edge` Object type.

 ### Global IDs